datacarpentry/semester-biology/materials/problem-decomposition.md

     3. Ask questions for clarification (in class these questions might be to your instructor, but most of the time they will be asking either yourself or your collaborators).
-2. Break the problem down into a few large pieces.
-Write these down, either on paper or as comments in a file.
+2. Break the problem down
+    1. Into a few large pieces.
+    2. Write down, either on paper or as comments in a file.
     3. Break complicated pieces down into smaller pieces.
-Keep doing this until all of the pieces are small.
+    4. Keep doing this until all of the pieces are small.
-4. Code one small piece at a time.
+3. Code one small piece at a time.
     1. Think about how to implement it.
     2. Write the code.
-    3. Test it... on it's own.
+    3. Test it on it's own and fix any problems.
-    4. Fix any problems.

-### Example

-> Lead students through building this example up piece by piece.
-First do then
-> top level, then breakdown one bullet, etc.

-Make a graph of the relationship between diameter and height in trees and highlight the relationship for a single species.

-1. Prepare data on diameter and height
-    1. Download data
-    2. Import data
-    3. Clean data
-        1. Filter nulls
-2. Make plot
-    1. Plot diameter vs height for all species
-        1. Basic plot
-        2. Good labels
-        3. Transformation?
-        4. Colors?
-    2. Add points for highlighted species
-    3. Clean up plot
-3. Reproducibility check
+## Exercises (15 minutes)

+* This week we will be working on more complex exercises
+* Show end result of first exercise
+* Take time now in class to understand and break down the problem
+* Spend 15 minutes working these first two steps
+* Only start coding if you've full understood and broken down the problem

-## Make a simpler version first
+## Make a simpler version first (5 minutes)

 If you aren't sure how to do something, make a simpler version that you do know how to do first.